What Is a Cover Letter?

-A cover letter is a letter written to a prospective employer, with the purpose of explaining who you are, and how your experiences make you a qualified candidate for a specific position.
-Think of it more like an argumentative essay, or a chance to show them who you are as a person.
+A cover letter is a letter written to a prospective employer with the purpose of explaining who you are and how your experiences make you a qualified candidate for a specific position.
+Think of as a persuasive essay that tells your professional story and how it relates to the role you’re applying to.

-The main purpose of a cover letter is to answer the question: Why are you the best candidate for the position?
+The main purpose of a cover letter is to answer this question: Why are you the best candidate for the position?

 Basic Tips

-Cover letters should be tailored to each position you apply for.
-But, that doesn’t mean you have to start from scratch each time.
+Cover letters should be customized for each position you apply for.
+However, that doesn’t mean you have to start from scratch each time.
 Try to create a general guideline for yourself to follow when writing.

 Parts of a Cover Letter